 - Remove the account and restart your device.

-- Sign in again to Google Account and check for improvements with Gmail.
+- Sign in again to your Google Account and check for improvements with Gmail.

 3. Reinstall Gmail updates